HenriquesLab/Code-of-Conduct/README.md

 - **Maintenance**: Lab members should ensure that they use the equipment safely and responsibly and that they maintain it in good condition.
 Lab members should ensure they clean up after use and return equipment to its original location.
 - **Scheduling**: Lab members should ensure that they schedule the use of equipment in advance and that they do not use equipment that is already booked.
 For lab-specific equipment, an informal schedule can be set via google calendar as long as there is no other channel dedicated to it (e.g., lab book).

+## 3D printing

+- **Personal Use**: 3D printers in the lab are primarily for lab use.
+While peronal use is allowed, it should be kept to a minimum and should not interfere with lab work.
+The printers are definitely not to be for large personal projects, including multi-day prints, at least without the lab director's prior consent.
+- **Maintenance**: If you're carrying out a long print, you're responsible for monitoring the print and ensuring that the printer is in good condition and that the print is not causing any damage to the printer.
+If you're unsure about anything, ask for help.
+**Scheduling**: While there is (currently) no formal scheduling system, it is good practice to inform your colleagues if you plan to use the printer for a long print, so they can plan accordingly.

 ## Lab space

 - **Cleanliness**: Lab members should ensure that they keep the lab clean and tidy at all times.
 This includes cleaning up after themselves and ensuring that they do not leave any equipment or materials lying around.